 Diagnosing Testicular Torsion

-A number of tests can be used to diagnose torsion.
+Tests can be used to diagnose torsion.
 These include:

-- physical examination
+- physical exam

 - urine tests, which look for infection